-Another joint venture development that is also located on Alberni Street in downtown Vancouver is in the planning stage for development into premium residential units for sale.
+Another joint venture development that is also located on Alberni Street in downtown Vancouver is in its planning stage for development into premium residential units for sale.
 The rezoning package has been submitted to the City in early 2020.
+We passed the Urban Design Panel in October 2020, which is a prerequisite for the development permit application, in the context of our ongoing application for the rezoning approval.